KarthikIlla/Dashtoon-React/README.md

 Deployed website link: https://karthikilla.github.io/Dashtoon-React/

 Disclaimer to the Evaluters:
 I know that the code is not commented on and documented properly, it is due to time constraints, and I wasn't able to work on it properly.
 This is the best I came up with.
-If possible please ignore my mistakes in while evaluating.
+If possible please ignore my mistakes while evaluating.
 And thanks for visiting.